Meta-Retrospect :: Lorna Williams

 Opening Reception: Saturday August 13th 2022, 6pm-10pm

 Lorna Williams was born in 1986 in New Orleans, Louisiana.
-She received her BFA from Maryland Institute College of Art in 2010.
-She studied at New Orleans Center for Creative Arts, School of Museum of Fine Arts, Boston and Tyler School of Art, Philadelphia.
-In 2009, she attended the Norfolk Program at Yale University.
-Her work has been exhibited at the Studio Museum Harlem, Harlem, NY; Montserrat College of Art, Beverly, MA; and University of Massachusetts, Amherst, MA.
-Williams’ work has been reviewed in The Wall Street Journal, Art in America, The New York Times, FLATT, Boston Magazine, Concierge Magazine, and The Boston Globe, among others.
-She was the recipient of numerous awards and recognitions including Presidential Scholars Program Semifinalist, ARTS Recognition Finalist, National Foundation for the Advancement in the Arts Finalist, Art and Change Grantee of the Leeway Foundation, Ellen Battell Stockel Fellowship Recipient.
-Her work is included in the collection of 21C Museum, The Pizzuti Collection and Wellington Management.
+In 2010, received a BFA from Maryland Institute College of Art.
+Studied at New Orleans Center for Creative Arts and School of Museum of Fine Arts, Boston.
+In 2009, attended the Norfolk Program at Yale University.
+Exhibited at the New Orleans Museum of Art; Studio Museum Harlem; Montserrat College of Art; and University of Massachusetts.
+Reviewed in The Wall Street Journal, Art in America, The New York Times, Hyperallergic, New American Paintings, FLATT and The Boston Globe.
+Recipient of numerous awards and recognitions, including Art Matters Foundation Grant, Leeway Foundation Art and Change Grant and Ellen Battell Stockel Fellowship.
+Nominated for and accepted into residencies with Joan Mitchell Foundation and Rauschenberg Foundation.
+Artworks included in the collections of Beth Rudin DeWoody, A.C.
+Hudgins, Peggy Cooper Cafritz, Arthur Lewis, NOMA and 21C Museum.
 Williams lives and works in New Orleans, Louisiana.

 the roots of my body: the power of art-as-ritual